weiserlab/ambuj/index.md

 ## Research Themes

 I am an engineer and an experimental computer scientist.
-Most of my research projects are application driven.
-They can be broadly classfied under one of the following research themes.
+The majority of the projects I work on are application-driven.
+Generally, these projects fall under one of the following themes.

 * **Bridging digital world with physical world:**